 Brain injuries are serious and can affect you for the rest of your life.
 In some cases, victims may not even realize how it will impact them or their loved ones.
 In others, they impact victims, speech, movement, cognitive function, and nearly every other aspect of day-to-day life.
 Even in cases involving a ‘mild’ brain injury, the lifetime costs associated with them can be hundreds of thousands, even millions of dollars.

 Finding a skilled brain injury attorney who is ready and willing to fight for you is crucial to helping you as you adjust to your new reality.
 Mickelsen Dalton made it their mission to fight against the powerful and make sure they do their best to win for the injured.
-Our Charleston personal injury attorneys can help you get the compensation that you need and deserve.
+Our Charleston brain injury lawyers can help you get the compensation that you need and deserve.

 When dealing with the devastating repercussions of a brain injury, it’s difficult to know where to turn to for help.
 In these trying times, you need an ally who understands the intricacies of brain injury cases and can fight for the justice you deserve.
 Here’s how Mickelsen Dalton can help you: